EdwardSnug/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Shell permissions
-su used to change ownership.(Superuser)
+su used to change ownership.(Superuser) whoami used to display the username of the current user